brandonmpark/cse15l-lab-reports/week5Report.md

 ...etc
 ```

-This command lists all the files in `berlitz1/`, then pipes the output into a command that searches for lines matching the ".\*(anc|txt)" pattern.
+This command lists all the files in `berlitz1/`, then pipes the output into a command that searches for lines matching the `.\*(anc|txt)` pattern.
 Essentially, the command finds all .txt or .anc files.

 ```bash
 written_2 % grep -R '<link targets="[a-z]*-[a-z][0-9]*"/>'